Jeff HearnTitle: Post Retirement Professor School/office: School of Humanities, Education and Social Sciences

 Since the late 1990s I have lived in the Nordic region, mainly in Finland, where I have worked at Oslo University in Norway as professor II in sociology, Hanken School of Economics in Finland as professor of management and organisation, and Linköping University in Sweden as professor of gender studies, before transferring to Örebro in 2013.
-I’m currently Senior Professor in the Faculty of Humanities and Social Sciences, based in Gender Studies, and the Centre for Feminist Social Studies, having previously been a Guest Research Professor here, and Professor of Sociology, University of Huddersfielfd, UK, and Professor Emeritus, Hanken School of Economics, Finland, and Professor Extraordinarius, The Institute for Social and Health Sciences, University of South Africa.
+I’m currently Senior Professor in the Faculty of Humanities and Social Sciences, based in Gender Studies, and the Centre for Feminist Social Studies, having previously been a Guest Research Professor here, and am also Professor of Sociology, University of Huddersfield, UK, Professor Emeritus, Hanken School of Economics, Finland, and Professor Extraordinarius, The Institute for Social and Health Sciences, University of South Africa.

 Having worked over many years in gender studies, organisation and management studies, social policy, and sociology, I have a broad critical approach to questions of social and political change.
 However, the area I am probably most known for is research in the sub-field of critical studies on men and masculinities.
 This area I have been involved with since the late 1970s, and have been genuinely surprised by how it has developed.

 There are two other major areas I have worked on for a long time:

 first, organisations, management and work, with special emphasis on gender, sexuality, diversity and intersectionality in and around organisations; and, second, violence and violations, especially men’s violence to women and children, and digital violations.